RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Numerical Results

 \subsubsection{Matrices from SuiteSparse Matrix Collection}

-We first compare \rchol{} to \ichol{} on four SPD matrices from SuiteSparse Matrix Collection\footnote{\url{https://sparse.tamu.edu/}} that are not necessarily SDD.
-Without any preconditioner, CG converged extremely slow as shown in \cref{t:ufl1}.
-The second matrix is SDD but around a third of the off-diagonals are \num{3.2e-7}.
-Since the positive off-diagonals are quite small relative to the remaining entries, we simply ignored these positives when applying \rchol{}.
+We first compare \rchol{} with \ichol{} on four SPD matrices from SuiteSparse Matrix Collection\footnote{\url{https://sparse.tamu.edu/}} that are not necessarily SDD. {The first is an SDDM matrix, the second a SDD matrix, and the last two SPD (but not SDD) matrices.
+All matrices have only negative off-diagonal entries except for the second matrix.} The second matrix is SDD but approximately a third of the off-diagonal entries are as small as \num{3.2e-7}.
+Since these entries are quite small relative to the remaining entries, we simply ignored these positives when applying \rchol{}.
 The last two matrices are not SDD, and some of the diagonals are smaller than the sum of the absolute value of off-diagonals.
 But we were able to run \rchol{} in a ``black-box'' fashion, which is equivalent to adding diagonal compensations to make the original matrix SDD.

-As \cref{t:ufl2} shows, the \rchol-PCG took much less time than the \ichol-PCG due to significantly less iterations, although the highly-optimized MATLAB \ichol{} delivers faster factorization than our implementation of \rchol{}.
+Without any preconditioner, CG converged extremely slowly as shown in \cref{t:ufl1}.
+As \cref{t:ufl2} shows, although the highly-optimized \ichol{} (in MATLAB) delivers faster factorization than our implementation of \rchol{}, the \rchol-PCG took much less time than the \ichol-PCG due to significantly less iterations.
 In particular, PCG took about $9\times$ more iterations with \ichol{} for ``ecology2''.
 For all cases with \ichol{}, PCG stagnated before the $\num{1e-10}$ tolerance was reached.
-With \rchol{}, the relative residuals decreased to below $\num{1e-10}$ for the second and the last problems. {We also tested \ichol{} with no fill-in, and the total time is worse than what we report about \ichol{} in \cref{t:ufl2}.}
+With \rchol{}, the relative residuals decreased to below $\num{1e-10}$ for the second and the last problems. {We also tested \ichol{} with no fill-in, and the total time were greater than those in \cref{t:ufl2}.}